qmk/qmk_firmware/keyboards/bm16s/readme.md

 # bm16s

-A 16 key macropad, with USB C, per-key RGB backlighting, it's a variant of the BM16A, but with low profile cioc switches.
+A 16-key macropad, with USB C and per-key RGB backlighting.
+This is a variant of the BM16A, but with low profile Choc switches.

 Keyboard Maintainer: QMK Community
 Hardware Supported: The PCBs, controllers supported